Rivers Lake

-Rivers Lake is the colloquial name of a man-made lake located in Inglewood, California.
+Rivers Lake is the colloquial name of the man-made lake in Lake Park, located in Inglewood, California, United States.
 It is part of the Hollywood Park entertainment complex which includes SoFi Stadium.
 The lake is located just south of the stadium itself.

 Purpose

-Rivers Lake was designed to be used for Rainwater Harvesting.
-At 15 feet deep and holding close to 11 million gallons of water, the 6 acre lake captures 70-80% of the rainwater in the entire complex.
+Rivers Lake was designed to be used for rainwater harvesting.
+At 15 feet deep and holding close to 11 million gallons of water, the 6-acre lake captures 70-80% of the rainwater in the entire complex.
 This reclaimed water amounts to 26 million gallons annually used to water the entirety of the greenery throughout the stadium park and its surrounding streetscapes.
 In addition to its use in sustainable water usage, Rivers Lake also features multiple waterfalls and is designed to be an aesthetic addition to the plaza it borders.